dmlc/gluon-nlp/scripts/datasets/pretrain_corpus/README.md

 Nevertheless, we utilize the [Project Gutenberg](https://www.gutenberg.org/) as an alternative to Toronto BookCorpus.

-You can use the following command to download the Gutenberg dataset.
+You can use the following command to download and prepare the Gutenberg dataset.

 ```bash
 python prepare_bookcorpus.py --dataset gutenberg